SkillsFundingAgency/das-employerapprenticeshipsservice/src/PortalDevNotes.md

 ## Todo

+* ask devops to have separate build & release for portal solution

 * with the current project structure, we should be able to move all of SFA.DAS.EAS.Portal into SFA.DAS.EAS.Portal.Worker

 * issue with singleton webjob in AT: